I Missed Open Enrollment. How Can I Get Health Insurance Now?

 If you missed the ACA Open Enrollment deadline and do not qualify for Medicaid, CHIP or a special enrollment period, you might consider a short term health plan.

 Some important things to consider regarding short term plans:

-- Short term plans do not meet the Affordable Care Act’s requirements for minimum essential coverage, and therefore would not exempt you from having to pay a penalty.
+- Short term plans do not meet the Affordable Care Act’s requirements for minimum essential coverage.

 - They do not commonly cover pre-existing conditions, and premiums can be based on your medical history.